 Some of the women I speak to say it's the LAST thing on their to-do list!
 They are often too exhausted, or just can’t get in the mood.
 Or it could be too painful due to vaginal dryness.

 Of course sex isn’t compulsory as you get older, and many women are happy not to worry about it anymore.
-But sex is really good for you and if you still want to have a good sex life, you may just need to check to see if it’s your hormones.
+But if you still want to have a good sex life, you may just need to check to see if it’s your hormones.